Mobileye Global Earnings Call Transcripts

 -

-Q3 revenue declined 8% year-over-year, but sequential growth and normalized inventory signal stabilization.
-Advanced product engagements expanded, OpEx is under control, and strong cash flow supports future growth.
-Regulatory and market tailwinds in ADAS and autonomy remain favorable.
+Q3 revenue declined year-over-year due to lower EyeQ volumes and China OEM weakness, but sequential growth and normalized inventory signal stabilization.
+Advanced product engagements and regulatory tailwinds support long-term growth, with strong cash flow and ample reserves.

 -